datacarpentry/organization-genomics/project_setup.md

 #####Attitudes
 * I feel that having #reproducible data is worth the time collating the metadata
  + Rate your feelings from 1 to 5 (most true):
-   - If necessary, it will be easy to re-process my sequencing data as long as I know what programs I used, and in what order
+   -If necessary, it will be easy to re-process my sequencing data as long as I know what programs I used, and in what order
    - If two people analyze sequencing data using the same set of tools they will always get the same answer
    - I need to write down which programs I use to process my sequencing data, and in what order
    - My computer automatically records the steps of my data processing